Questions? Call or text anytime πŸ“ž 818-446-9627

 Prioritize Your Own Mental Health

 Waiting for him to understand before you take action is like waiting for the rain to stop before you build a roof.
-You must secure your own oxygen mask first.
+You must take care of yourself first.

 Getting stronger yourself is the most powerful lever you have for changing the dynamic in your relationship.